 But there is another realm, one where you’re moving without being restricted to reps and sets and time.
-You’re moving as a form of expression or as an assessment to find out what your body is capable of.

 Ground-based movement training benefits ANYONE and EVERYONE.
 Why?
 Because it is life played out through the movement lens.
 Everywhere you go, your body is right there with you.

 - Anything in BLACK is information from the Animal Flow website.

 - Comments in RED are my interpretation and elaboration on those points.

 “Animal Flow includes a wide range of exercises and movement combinations that are grouped into six components, each designed to elicit specific results.
 The six components can be mixed and matched in many ways, and you can incorporate one, some, or all of them in your workouts!
 The six components include: